Epihedron/Adventurer/README.md

 - got all fields to populate into SQL from new char page. *DRINK*
 - JSON script commented out
 - added languages table to SQL
+- turned on input validation on new char page

 ### Bugs: